 These days, a great many gardeners are growing the plants for their garden from seeds.
-This allows a gardener to have access to wide variety of plants that are not available in their local nursery or plant store.
+This allows a gardener to have access to a wide variety of plants that are not available in their local nursery or plant store.
 Growing plants from seeds is easy, as long as you take a few precautions.
 One of those precautions is to make sure that you harden off your plants before setting them out in your yard and garden.

 Why You Should Harden Seedlings

 When plants are grown from seed indoors, they frequently are grown in a controlled environment.
-The temperature is pretty much maintained, the light is not as strong as full sunlight outside and there will not be much environmental disturbance like wind and rain.
+The temperature is pretty much maintained, the light is not as strong as full sunlight outside, and there will not be much environmental disturbance like wind and rain.